stschulte/puppet-hpom/README.md

       critical => '20'
     )

-will probably result in the following setting:
+If you apply a catalog with the resources above, puppet will finally set the following configuration options:

     SpaceUtilWarningThreshold=80,/mnt/b=60,/mnt/new=10
     SpaceUtilMinorThreshold=85,/mnt/a=50,/mnt/b=90
     SpaceUtilMajorThreshold=90,/mnt/a=10
     SpaceUtilCriticalThreshold=95,/mnt/new=20

+The provider uses the `ovconfget` and `ovconfset` binaries to change the agent's config

 Links
 -----